 I completed a BSc in Zoology from Imperial College, London, specialising in parasitology in the final year.
 I went on to do my DPhil at the University of York.
 I used macro and cine- photography to record the behaviour of free-swimming larval parasites and computer simulation modelling to test whether different movement strategies enhanced the chances of contacting a new host.
 I lived close to the university campus and developed a strong interest in photography.

-We’ll look forward to your input for Green Templeton’s next Photography Competition… How did your career begin?
+We’ll look forward to you joining the judges for Green Templeton’s next Photography Competition… How did your career begin?

 As Director General of the Zoological Society of London (ZSL) from 2000 I was responsible for London and Whipsnade Zoos, the Higher Education Funding Council for England (HEFCE)-funded Institute of Zoology and field conservation programmes in a number of overseas locations.
 ZSL had recovered from a financial crisis in the 1990s but the task was essentially a turn-around.
 Over four years I effected a rebranding of ZSL, increased commercial income and took a break-even organisation to significant surplus and the ability to reinvest in capital improvements.

-Over the past sixteen years as Director of the Natural History Museum (NHM) I have delivered a large number of capital projects including the £80m Darwin Centre which opened in 2009 and in March this year succeeded in persuading the Treasury to fund (£180m) the six-year project to build a new NHM Science and Digitisation on the Harwell Science and Innovation Campus, reflecting the raised profile of the NHM’s science.
-Visitor numbers have risen from 3m to 5.4m per annum at their pre-COVID-19 peak and a new strategy launched earlier this year received widespread acclaim.
+Over sixteen years as Director of the Natural History Museum (NHM) I delivered a large number of capital projects including the £80m Darwin Centre which opened in 2009 and in March 2020 succeeded in persuading the Treasury to fund – the six-year, £180m project to build a new NHM Science and Digitisation on the Harwell Science and Innovation Campus, reflecting the raised profile of the NHM’s science.
+In South Kensington visitor numbers rose from 3m to 5.4m per annum at their pre-COVID-19 peak and a new strategy launched last year received widespread acclaim.
 This declared a planetary emergency and a vision of the future where people and the planet thrive.
 The Museum now describes its mission as ‘to create advocates for the planet’.

 What other appointments and interests do you have?

-I am about to retire as a Council member of the Corporation of the Hall of Arts and Sciences (the Royal Albert Hall) and through this I have been able to indulge my passion for contemporary music.
-I am also two years into a four-year term as non-executive Director of the British Geological Survey, a UKRI body currently part of the Natural Environment Research Council (NERC) and a Council member and trustee of the Royal Albert Hall which helps me indulge my interest in music.
+I am a non-executive Director of the British Geological Survey, a UKRI body currently part of the Natural Environment Research Council (NERC) and a Council member and trustee of the Royal Albert Hall which helps me indulge my interest in music.
 I also have an advisory role on the Collections Committee at Eton College providing advice in my case on the management of their small natural history museum.
-Building networks of contacts through external commitments is something I have done over many years and I have been a trustee of WWF-UK, co-chair of the Exhibition Road Cultural Group, chair of the National Museum Directors’ Council, inaugural chair of the Science Advisory Council of the Department of Digital, Culture, Media and Sport and chair of the Imperial College Research Ethics Committee.
+Building networks of contacts through external commitments is something I have done over many years and I have been a trustee of WWF-UK, co-chair of the Exhibition Road Cultural Group, chair of the National Museum Directors’ Council, inaugural chair of the Science Advisory Council of the Department for Digital, Culture, Media and Sport and chair of the Imperial College Research Ethics Committee.
 I love cinema, contemporary music, travel and art.
 I also have a lifelong passion for motor racing, especially Formula One and have been to Grand Prix here in the UK (at Silverstone and Brands Hatch) and in Singapore.
 I also love to cook and have a rather too large collection of cook books.

-You’ll be moving into the Principal’s Lodgings next to college.
-Will your family be relocating to Oxford with you?
+You’ve moved into the Principal’s Lodgings next to college.
+Are your family in Oxford with you?

-I will be moving with my wife, Deborah, and for both of us this is an exciting time.
-By the end of this month we will be fully established in Observatory Street.
-Our youngest son, Noah, 21 this month will be with us outside of term time but is about to start his third year at Cardiff University reading Biomedical Sciences.
+I live with my wife, Deborah, and we are now both fully established in Observatory Street.
+Our youngest son, Noah, is with us outside of term time but is in his final year at Cardiff University reading Biomedical Sciences.
 Deborah and I also have children from previous marriages.
-I have a daughter, Isabel, who studied at the University of York and is now 30 and a dramaturg (I had to look it up!) and a son, Samuel, 28 who has a bachelor’s degree in Ancient History and a Masters in Creative Writing and Publishing.
+I have a daughter, Isabel, who studied at the University of York and is now 30 and a dramaturg (I had to look it up!) and a son, Samuel, 29 who has a bachelor’s degree in Ancient History and a Masters in Creative Writing and Publishing.
 He works in the retail sector.
-Deborah has a son from her first marriage, Gabriel, 26, who has an economics degree and a Master’s in business and management and works in management consultancy.
+Deborah has a son, Gabriel, 27, who has an economics degree and a Master’s in business and management and works in data analytics for the banking sector.